nucypher/nucypher/docs/source/guides/staking_guide.rst

 .. code:: bash

-    (nucypher)$ nucypher stake winddown
+    (nucypher)$ nucypher stake winddown --hw-wallet

 Divide
 ******

-Existing stakes can be divided into smaller sub-stakes, with added value and duration.
+Existing stakes can be divided into smaller sub-stakes, with different values and durations.
 To divide an existing stake:

 .. code:: bash